gpgreen/py32_canbus_dev/README.md

 A boot configuration must be selected for the development board to operate.
-If a program has been flashed then booting from main flash should be selected to run that program.
+If a program has been flashed then booting from main flash should be selected for that program to run.

 To boot from main flash [0x0800_0000] Connect J2-4 to J2-5 (or) solder JP5-1 to center post